Adversarial Robustness for Code: Introduction

-\ignore{ \paragraph{Existing neural models of code are not robust} We show the severity of this problem in our evaluation -- a recent neural model that predicts types with $88\%$ \emph{accuracy} is in fact \emph{robust} only for $4\%$ of inputs.
-At the same time, program modifications which should not change the prediction of the model can arise in different ways: from benign changes during development (e.g., changing variable names) to an adversary attacking the model (e.g., malware detection). }

 \paragraph{Challenges in modeling code} In our work, we focus on tasks that compute program properties (e.g., type inference), usually addressed via handcrafted static analysis, but for which a number of recent neural models with high accuracy have been introduced~\cite{DeepTyper:18, Schrouff:2019, NL2Type:19}.
-Unsurprisingly, as none of these works consider adversarial robustness, we show that their adversarial accuracy can drop to as low as~$4\%$.
-However, training both \emph{robust and accurate} models of code in this setting is non-trivial and requires one to address several key challenges: \captionn{i} programs are highly structured and long, containing hundreds of lines of code, \captionn{ii} a~single discrete program change can affect the prediction of a large number of properties and is much more disruptive than a slight continuous perturbation of a pixel value, and \captionn{iii} the property prediction problem is usually undecidable (hence, static analyzers approximate the ideal solution).
+Unsurprisingly, as these works do not consider adversarial robustness, their adversarial accuracy can drop significantly.
+However, training both \emph{robust and accurate} models of code in this setting is non-trivial and requires one to address several key challenges: \captionn{i} programs are highly structured and long, containing hundreds of lines of code, \captionn{ii} a~single discrete program change can affect the prediction of a large number of properties and is much more disruptive than a~slight continuous perturbation of a pixel value, and \captionn{iii} the property prediction problem is usually undecidable (hence, static analyzers approximate the ideal solution).

-\ignore{ \paragraph{Neural models of code are not robust} In this work we focus on the task of type inference for which various neural models have been developed~\cite{DeepTyper:18, Schrouff:2019, NL2Type:19}.
-We show that, unsurprisingly, existing models are not adversarially robust (fall to as low as $4\%$).
-The type inference task is interesting as significant efforts have been exerted in developing handcrafted static analysis tools and hence we know robust models should exist for at least a subset of the samples (in contrast to code captioning or summarization that are inherently ambiguous). }